stephane-caron/pink/README.md

 Check out the [examples](https://github.com/tasts-robots/pink/tree/master/examples) folder for more.

-## History

-Pink implements the same task-based inverse kinematics as [pymanoid](https://github.com/stephane-caron/pymanoid), but it is much simpler to install and runs faster thanks to Pinocchio.
-Its internal math is summarized on [this page](https://scaron.info/robot-locomotion/inverse-kinematics.html).
-If you find yourself needing to read that in order to use the library, it means the API has abstraction leakage, please open an issue :-)

 ## 🏗️ Upcoming changes

 Pink is in beta and its API is not fully stable.
 Expect the following upcoming changes: